 THE BRIDAL ROBE

-The bridal robe we're talking about today isn't the kind you put on when you're surrounded by your bridesmaids, makeup artist, and hairdresser before the ceremony.
+The bridal robe we're talking about today isn't the kind you put on when you're surrounded by your bridesmaids and hairstylist before the ceremony.
 That kind deserves a post of its very own.
 These bridal robes and hybrid kimonos are garments that match or complement the gown you wear underneath.
-It's a separate piece with enough drama to make an entrance into the ceremony and can be doffed (if you want) post-nups for the after-party.
+It's a separate piece that has enough drama to make an entrance into the ceremony and can be doffed (if you want) post-nups for the after-party.
 Most of the appeal of this style is its convertibility.
 The robe can be long with a full train, mid-length, or a jacket-like top that dips low in the back.
 The underdress is usually a simple design, such as a slip dress or an evening gown silhouette.
 Above and below are robes so light and sheer when worn, you'd swear some are one-piece dresses.

 Header Photo & Directly Above: Lots of grand entrance drama here with a longer version of the ESTELLE Robe, complete with a sweep train.
 In a lightweight blush tulle, this is robe bordered in navy blue Chantilly lace.
 Looks stunning worn over a strapless ball gown, clasped with a navy-and-gold cameo that gives it a unique touch.
 Below: PICCALINA.
 A Chantilly lace rose and leaf motif border length, hem and sleeves.
 This kimono-like delicate robe is worn over a crepe slip dress with a sweep train.